 She was the master manipulator.
 She spoke in a low baritone voice to be taken more seriously. (video of voice manipulation, if available).

-On many occasions, she forgot to put on the fake baritone voice and caught using her natural voice, before realizing and dropping several times.
+On many occasions, she forgot to put on the fake baritone voice and caught using her natural voice before realising and dropping several times.
 (Video of her speaking in natural tone)

 Shortly after the company moved to the prime location of Silicon Valley, the new member of the sales team soon find out that the financial projections were based on the pilot tests that were not honest.

-The issue was brought in front of the board, which resulted in an emergency meeting and decided to fire Elizabeth.
+The issue was brought in front of the board, which resulted in an emergency meeting, and they decided to fire Elizabeth.